kickstartcoding/postgres-getting-started/README.md

   layout of your database.
 In Postgres, also it means a way for a database to further "group together" it's tables (more or less).

+* **Heroku** (the business) - a company that will run your HTTP server application for you, and expose it to the web.
+They also offer free Postgres servers, which is what we are using from them.

+* `heroku` (the CLI command) - A tool that Heroku the company has developed which we will use for interacting with your Heroku account, including creating new Postgres databases.

 # Guide

 Now that you know a little about Postgres, it's time to install the client on